-Students participating in Curry partner programs and Curry short-term faculty-led programs receive grades for courses taken on these program on their transcript.
+Students participating in Curry partner programs and Curry short-term faculty-led programs receive grades for courses taken on these programs on their transcript.
 Students studying on third-party provider programs receive transfer credit without grades for these programs.

 Partner Programs - Tuition and fees are paid directly to Curry and students remain eligible for financial aid.

 Third-Party Provider Programs - Students pay all tuition and fees directly to the program provider, students do not pay Curry any fees and are not eligible for Curry financial aid.
-Students remain eligible for federal and state aid and once they complete a consortium agreement and send an invoice to Student Financial Services this aid can be released to the study abroad program.
+Students remain eligible for federal and state aid and once they complete a consortium agreement and send an invoice to Student Financial Services, this aid can be released to the study abroad program.
 Many third-party providers also offer scholarships that Curry students can apply to.

 There are several study abroad specific scholarships that Curry students are eligible for.